Racopokemon/ImageSort/README.md

   * store the numbers in the preferences!
 * ~~also show .raw formats in the launcher~~
 * ~~For "other" files, maybe show all of them in the launcher?
 You always wonder what these are!~~
-  * They are shown, and also their extensions, this clarifies a lots of things actually.
+  * ~~They are now shown, and also their extensions, this clarifies a lots of things actually.~~
 * maybe also show other images (?) here
   * heic, tga, webp are candidates
 * maybe also show other, not supported video formats here